 Strategies for structuring and documenting data so that you, and others, can find and use it into the future.

-How disseminating your research data can increase the impact of your research; disseminating through data archives and repositories.
+How citing and publishing your research data can increase the impact of your research

 Setting terms and conditions for re-use of your data; public domain dedications and copyright waivers; open licencing frameworks, including Creative Commons; restricted access agreements.